 Reverse level accommodation.
 Two ground floor bedrooms: 1 x super king with 6' bed (zip and link to twin) balcony, and en-suite shower room, basin and WC, 1 x super king with 6' bed (zip and link to twin) and balcony.
 Family bathroom with bath, shower, basin and WC.
 Stairs to open plan living area with kitchen, dining area and sitting area.
 Balcony with furniture for sea views.

 Underfloor and electric central heating.
 Electric oven and hob.
 Microwave, dishwasher, fridge/freezer, washing machine and separate tumble dryer.
 TV, Bose sound system, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot available.
+Steep incline to access the main street.
 Off road parking for 1 car.
 Sorry no pets and no smoking.
 Shop, pub and beach 5 mins walk.
 Note: No pets and no smoking.

 Falmouth, with its magnificent natural harbour (the third largest in the world), winding streets and beaches, will keep you occupied for hours.
 The town's old harbourside pubs, excellent shopping, art gallery and stunning National Maritime Museum simply complete the picture.
 Pendennis Castle, built by Henry VIII, is Falmouth's most popular attraction, sited on its own peninsula with superb panoramic sea views.
 Across from Falmouth harbour is the beautiful town of St Mawes, surrounded by the rocky coves, sandy beaches and lush green countryside of the Roseland Peninsula.
 Go there by car (15 miles) or take the passenger ferry from Falmouth (15 minutes).